oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 ## High level steps in creating a domain model in image

-1. Obtain a base WebLogic image either from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) or create one using [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool)
+1. Create a deployable image with the WebLogic Server installed and put all the WebLogic Deploy Tool artifacts in structure described in step 2.
+You can use the image from [Docker Hub](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) or create one using [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool)

 2. In the image, create the following structures and place the `WebLogic Deploy Tool``` artifacts